Thursday through Saturday at Ewing Theatre on performance days, beginning July 26. $10

 The tour is approximately 30-minutes and begins in the courtyard ticket office at 6 p.m. each night.
 The tour capacity is only 25 persons and fills up fast so we recommend booking in advance.
 The cost is $10 per person.
 Call the ticket office at (309) 438-2535.

 Explore the historic building often called “The Castle” by locals.
 Davis and Hazle Buck Ewing built Ewing Manor in 1928-29.
 They lived in influential circles.
-He was a cousin of Adlai Ewing Stevenson, an Illinois governor and Presidential candidate, Hazle was an heir to the Wrigley Chewing Gum family.
+Davis was a cousin of Adlai Ewing Stevenson, an Illinois governor and Presidential candidate.
+Hazle was an heir to the Wrigley Chewing Gum family.
 The manor’s Channel-Norman architectural style and surrounding gardens, (created by the same landscape architect who also designed Springfield's Lincoln Memorial Gardens), make it one of the most beautiful historic homes in the state.
-And that holds true for the Inside as well with much of its original furnishings are intact.
-Hazle bequeathed it to the ISU Foundation, and it soon became a popular spot for student actors to perform scenes of Shakespeare plays, thus inspiring the Illinois Shakespeare Festival.
+And that holds true for the inside as well, with much of the home's original furnishings intact.
+Hazle bequeathed Ewing Manor and the surrounding grounds to the ISU Foundation which soon became a popular spot for student actors to perform scenes from Shakespeare plays, thus inspiring the Illinois Shakespeare Festival.